Wednesday, July 03, 2024

 It was also so because of its cavernous nature and the stalactites and stalagmites aplenty as well as a natural raised podium where apparently artists perform from to lucky crowds below, this indeed a really cool place.

 After stopping at a Cafe to collect iced coffees and cheese pie we caught up with the other half of the group when this blogger realised that the swimming gear was back at the ranch.
 Hard enough to herd cats to all move at once.
 Impossible to get them to do all they should at the same time.
 So therefore had to suffer the indignity of swimming in his underwear.
 Good advertising for the manufacturer though (except of course not using the body shape they would normally use to sell their product).
 Didn't really matter here but beach no. 2 it was a bit of a different scenario.
 We needed to swim because it was hot (has that been mentioned yet?).
+Thanks to MIL1 we were all wearing our rock walking swimming shoes.
+We had no choice.
 And after a bit of a frolic in more clear, buoyant warm water where this blogger had another epiphany that also left behind was the goggles, snorkel, and GoPro adaptor for water sports (that had been previously constructed the day before beside the pool in the compound) that there were a few missed opportunities going on here.

 Remembered to bring both hats though.
 The beach was great, rock based (not sand) obviously a little local spot so not too many invading hordes.
 After spending and hour or so there, we sniffed the eucalyptus tree leaves and headed north along some seriously high winding roads.